uriyeobi/uriyeobi.github.io/_posts/2023-05-23-laplace-to-nn-1.md

 # Predicting pendulum *time-series* - ARIMA?

-So far we have seen that the single pendulum exhibits periodic dynamics, while the double pendulum exhibits more chaotic and non-linear dynamics.
+So far we have seen that the single pendulum exhibits periodic dynamics, while the double pendulum exhibits more chaotic and nonlinear dynamics.

 Here we attempt to predict the time-series of pendulum phase states. [**ARIMA**](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) is one of the most commonly used methods to model univariate time-series.
 Its extension to reflect seasonality is SARIMA.